Understanding & posting the cashbook series (AAT foundation level)

 What do we already know?

-Okay, now we have re-capped our understanding of the cash-book a little, we can think about what entries are required in the general ledger.
+Okay, now that we’ve re-capped our understanding of the cash-book a little, we can think about what entries are required in the general ledger.

 There would now be five entries required in the general ledger, which would be: